 - You have the resources and processes available to support the logistical demands of running two mobile development streams and keeping them in sync.

 - You’re targeting a single platform for your app – Android or iOS only, and you don’t expect this to change.

 - You need direct access to device capabilities that only native can provide.

 - You want to build a cross-platform app with a fairly straightforward use case.

 - You want to quickly make a prototype or MVP.
-Even if you’re considering using full native when bringing a product to market, React Native is great for putting something together quickly.
-This can prove to be a valuable test of the framework’s viability for your given use case – maybe full native won’t be needed after all.
+Even if you’re considering using native development when bringing a product to market, React Native is great for putting something together quickly.
+This can prove to be a valuable test of the framework’s viability for your given use case – maybe native won’t be needed after all.

 - You want the logistical benefits that a hybrid framework provides: a single codebase and supporting development process, from which typically stems a reduction in costs.

 Ultimately, there is no silver bullet.
 Careful consideration is required when making such a fundamental decision.
-Review the benefits and limitations of the choices before you, and don’t be afraid to consult the experts when you need help choosing a path or are ready to get started down one.
+Review the benefits and limitations of the choices before you, and don’t be afraid to consult the experts when you need help choosing a path, or are ready to get started down one.